azhang-github/Team8/Projects/P3/README.md

 - **Type**: `() -> JComponent`
 - **Description**: The method controls Pacman eating a cookie.
 When the function is able to successfully update display to eat a cookie it returns the Cookie component that has been eaten, otherwise it returns null.
+- **Test**: Written in `TestMapEatCookie.java`.
+The test first adds a Pacman and tries to call `eatCookie` on the map and Pacman.
+However, it will return `null` since there is no cookie at that location.
+The test then adds a cookie at the Pacman's location and calls `eatCookie` again.
+This time it will return the Cookie Component

 ```java
  //cookie NOT at location (4,6)